hduverne1/Sprint4-Project/README.md

 pip freeze > requirements.txt
 Continuous Testing: As you develop your application, continue testing locally with streamlit run app.py to ensure everything functions correctly before pushing changes.

-Iterate and Improve: Use feedback from your project reviewer to make improvements.
-It's common to go through several iterations, so don't hesitate to refine your application based on feedback.